 Inside that bigger body is essentially the same tech that's in the Olympus OM-D E-M1 Mark II but with twin processors instead of a single one.
 That means you get 7.5 stops of in-body image stabilization, 80MP High Res Shot mode, 60fps burst shooting, dual memory card slots… and the twin processors power deep learning autofocus with subject detection for planes, trains and automobiles.
 My personal favorite thing is the customizable AF areas – you can create AF areas the shape of Tetris pieces, or any other shape, to really suit your shooting subject!

 Read more: Olympus OM-D E-M1 X review

-Where the Lumix GH5 and GH5S are top choices if video is your speciality, the Lumix G9 is perfect for stills photographers first and videographers second.
-It's a hefty DSLR style camera that handles well with bigger lenses, and it's weatherproof too.
-There's an 80MP composite mode if the regular 20MP isn't enough, plus 4K video at up to 60p, 20fps continuous shooting, a 6K Photo mode producing 18MP images from high-speed image capture, and a zero-blackout OLED viewfinder.
+Where the GH6 is the top choice if video is your speciality, the G9 is the Panasonic that prioritizes pictures over video.
+It's a hefty DSLR-style camera that handles well with bigger lenses, and it's weatherproof as well.
+There's an 80MP pixel shift mode if the regular 20MP isn't enough, plus 4K 60p video, 20fps continuous shooting, a 6K Photo mode producing (18MP stills from high-speed image capture) and a zero-blackout OLED viewfinder.
 My only reservation, as is the case with all of Panasonic's non-phase detect bodies, is the autofocus, which is the less robust contrast detect variety.

 Read more: Panasonic Lumix G9 review